sharanreddy799/CelebLikeMe/README.md

 Download additional model files as specified in the code and update file paths accordingly.
 Usage

+## Training Models

+The application uses various models for skin tone detection, gender detection, and face recognition.
+These models are specified in the code and should be downloaded and configured accordingly.

+Download the data from kaggle and divide them into their directories based on the directories.txt

+In the folders \*\*\_models there is a notebook to be executed which uses the dataset and a model should be built before using the app.py

 ## Run the Flask web application:

 python your_app_file.py
 Open your web browser and navigate to http://localhost:5000.
 Upload an image using the provided form and click the "Predict" button.
 View the predicted celebrity match, confidence score, and the uploaded image with the celebrity.

-## Models

-The application uses various models for skin tone detection, gender detection, and face recognition.
-These models are specified in the code and should be downloaded and configured accordingly.